divyat09/cf-feasibility/README.md

 # DiCE

-This work is also being integerated with [DiCE](https://www.microsoft.com/en-us/research/project/dice/), an open source library for explaining ML models.
-Please check the [feasible-cf branch](https://github.com/microsoft/DiCE/tree/feasible-cf) and this [tutorial](https://github.com/microsoft/DiCE/blob/feasible-cf/notebooks/DiCE_getting_started_feasible.ipynb) on DiCE for updates regarding the same.
+This work is also being integerated with [DiCE](https://github.com/interpretml/DiCE), an open source library for explaining ML models.
+Please check the this [tutorial](https://github.com/interpretml/DiCE/blob/master/docs/notebooks/DiCE_getting_started_feasible.ipynb) and follow DiCE for updates regarding the same.

 # Cite
 ```bibtex